 "I prepared the complete setup for 14 teams with over 60 students for this semester in just 3 hours."

-Jürgen Schopper, Head, Faculty of Design, Nuremberg Institute of Technology
+Jürgen Schopper Head of Faculty of Design at the Nuremberg Institute of Technology

 Yamdu has been an integral part of your daily teaching since the last semester.
 How did that happen?